zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/ancestors.md

 ## public IEnumerable < HtmlNode > Ancestors(string name)

 Gets ancestors with matching name.
-Ancestors method is a member of **HtmlAgilityPack.HtmlNode**
+The Ancestors method is a member of **HtmlAgilityPack.HtmlNode**

 ### Parameters: